SMC-INESC/beatStation/README.md

 FUNCTIONALITIES
 ========================

-The app has an user management system and a tapping recording system, as well as an ability to run tests on different machines connected in a client-server architecture.
+The app has a user management system and a tapping recording system, as well as an ability to run tests on different machines connected in a client-server architecture.

 USER MANAGEMENT
 - recorded in the data/users.xml folder
-- each new user is required to enter the name, then a new ID is generated based on the name(ex: john doe - jd1 - the first user with the jd initials), plus an unique index id for each user.
+- each new user is required to enter the name, then a new ID is generated based on the name(ex: john doe - jd1 - the first user with the jd initials), plus a unique index id for each user.
 - an existing user can log-in using the ID
 - all the tappings will be stored in the data directory, in filenames corresponding to the user id, e.g. jd1.xml

 TAP RECORDING
 - once logged an user can listen to a song with PLAY, move to the next song with NEXT
 - tappings are recorded in a vector for each song
-- an user can always quit pressing QUIT button
+- a user can always quit pressing QUIT button
-- tappings are saved in an xml named with the user's ID each time an user hits quit or he finishes the tapping
+- tappings are saved in an XML named with the user's ID each time a user hits quit or he finishes the tapping
 - instructions are displayed with the INSTRUCTIONS button
 - volume can be adjusted with the VOL slider
 - the percentage played from a song can be seen in the rotary slider POS

 CLIENT - SERVER ARCHITECTURE
-- an user can log-in with the same id on the server and all clients machines
+- a user can log-in with the same id on the server and all clients machines
 - by default, an app runs as a server if not changed from the settings.xml (isClient=1)
-- if server, all users are stored on the users.xml file
+- if the server, all users are stored on the users.xml file
 - if client, the authentication happens on the server machine
 - the server must be started in order for the clients to connect and authentication to take place
-- tappings are stored locally for clients and server
+- tappings are stored locally on clients and server

 THE SETTINGS FILE
 Several parameters can be modified using the settings.xml file